letter 12373

 - ARGENTINA

-Dear Sir,
+Q. Dear Sir,

 I am glad to see your letter, recently in month of August 2003, I have installed a new furnace which is giving us very good performance.
 It consumes 100 lots fuel oil of calorific value 9200 Cal/ litre for one metric ton ZnO production and gives us 4MT production per day.

-We are operating 9 furnaces of capacity 1.7 MT/ day for oil consumption of 200 litres / MT ZnO.
+We are operating 9 furnaces of capacity 1.7 MT/ day for oil consumption of 200 liters / MT ZnO.
 Now with the new furnace we are able to operate with lower fuel consumption and higher production rate.

 So that our own production capacity will be 1000 MT/ Month which we are now getting from labor job operations.

-Please tell me about liquid metal feeding to French process furnace as we have tried but we can not work with galvanizing plant dross as this dross gives us very viscous liquid metal which is very difficult to transfer to crucibles.
+Please tell me about liquid metal feeding to French process furnace as we have tried but we cannot work with galvanizing plant dross as this dross gives us very viscous liquid metal which is very difficult to transfer to crucibles.

 Please revert back,